Some of the benefits of membership

 is included in your membership fee.
 Waveney Valley Canoe Club has a wide choice of boats: open canoes, general purpose kayaks, white water kayaks and SUPs.

 One of the best benefits of joining a club is the friendships you can make and the experiences you’ll have.
 By its very nature, canoeing and kayaking is a social activity.
 We are lucky to be on the beautiful River Waveney and the club paddles are a fantastic way of enjoying the fresh air and natural beauty of the river while being able to chat with other club members.
 There is no such thing as a typical member at Waveney Valley.
 We’re a mix of new and experienced paddlers, with a fairly equal mix of male and females.
 We have new paddlers who are still at school, all ages of adults through to seasoned retirees and some who have returned to paddling after a long break.

 As Waveney Valley Canoe Club is affiliated with British Canoeing, you do not need your own licence to paddle on club activities; you are covered by our club licence.
 However, if you want to paddle on other stretches of river and the

 broads, we would advise you to take out a British Canoeing membership.

 New to Paddling?

 If you are new to paddling or it has been a long time since you last paddled, we offer a free taster session.
 During the summer season, this will be at Bungay on the River Waveney.
 During the winter, it will be at the pool at Harleston which can also give you the chance to capsize in a warm environment!

 At all sessions, coaches & experienced paddlers will be on hand to give advice and to provide safety cover.
 More information is available on the Taster Sessions page.

-New paddlers can build their skills both on organised courses working to towards British Canoeing Awards, and informally on club paddles where there is always someone on hand to offer advice and tips.
+New paddlers can build their skills both on organised courses working towards British Canoeing Awards, and informally on club paddles where there is always someone on hand to offer advice and tips.